Staveley railway station

-Staveley railway station is a railway station in Staveley in Cumbria, England.
-The station is on the Windermere Branch Line connecting Oxenholme and Windermere.
-The station is owned by Network Rail and is operated by Northern Trains who provide all passenger train services, Staveley was a request stop until December 2012.
+Staveley railway station serves the village of Staveley, in Cumbria, England.
+It is a stop on the Windermere Branch Line, which connects Oxenholme and Windermere.
+The station is owned by Network Rail and is operated by Northern Trains, which provides all passenger train services.
+Staveley was a request stop until December 2012.

 History

 The station opened on 20 April 1847.
 On 28 October 1887, John Studholme was using the foot crossing with the intention of getting a train to Windermere, when he was struck by an engine travelling at around 45 mph.
 He sustained a compound fracture to his right leg, and his collar bone was broken.
 At the Kendal Memorial Hospital, his leg was amputated the following day.

-Until the branch line was reduced to single track in 1973, there were two platforms staggered either side of the road bridge at the east end of the station.
+Until the branch line was reduced to a single track in 1973, there were two platforms staggered either side of the road bridge at the east end of the station.

 Facilities

 The station has a single platform.
 There is a single waiting shelter provided, along with digital CIS display, customer help point and a telephone to offer train running details.
 No step-free access is available, as the only entrance is via a staircase from Station Road.